delarcus/delarcus/README.md

 <h2>🏅 Achievements</h2>
+- 📝 Master's Thesis (score: 4/5): Design and Evaluation of a LoRaWAN Smart Agriculture System Based on Microsoft Azure (July 2023)

-- 📝 Bachelor Thesis (score: 10/10): IoT CO2 measurement system for COVID-19 prevention based on LoRaWAN (July 2021)
+- 📝 Bachelor's Thesis (score: 10/10): IoT CO2 measurement system for COVID-19 prevention based on LoRaWAN (July 2021)
 - 🏆 Best Academic Curriculum of the 2020/2021 Promotion
 - ⭐ Member of the Spanish Society for Academic Excellence (SEDEA)
 - 👨‍🎓 Huawei Seeds for the Future Student Program (July 2021)